ruuda/blog/posts/a-type-system-for-rcl-part-4-the-typechecker.md

 and then it completely failed
 when I got to function types,
 which are contravariant in their arguments.

-Only _after_ going through those iterations,
+At some point after going through those iterations,
 I thought of viewing types as sets, and treating the subtype check as the subset ordering on sets.

-TODO: Insert picture again.

-With that everything worked out, and the implementation became a lot more elegant.
+Then everything fell into place, and the implementation became a lot more elegant.

 ## The typechecker